Soft Health and Healing Clinic looks to inspire

 When standing, keep your head even with

-your ears over your shoulders to maintain a straight, upright
+your ears over your shoulders to maintain a straight, vertical

 Soft Health and Healing Clinic posts this short “Healthy